herambchaudhari4121/geomoose-website/source/rfc/rfc-4.rst

 Git Commit Practices
 --------------------

-The following are considered good Git commit practices for the GeoMOOSE
+The following are considered good Git commit practices for the GeoMoose
 project:

 * Use meaningful descriptions for Git commit log entries.
 Commit messages